miptleha/treegrid-js/README.md

 # treegrid
+JavaScript control that displays table with fixed header.
+Displays hierarchical data in a tree view.

 ![treegrid](demo.png)

-Frontend part of treegrid control.

-See [sample application](https://github.com/miptleha/treegrid-core) how use this library.
+See [sample c# application](https://github.com/miptleha/treegrid-core) or run test for static sample.

 ## install
 ```